-The South West Doctoral Training Partnership (SWDTP) is accredited by the Economic and Social Research Council (ESRC) to provide postgraduate research training in the social sciences.
+The South West Doctoral Training Partnership (SWDTP) is funded by the Economic and Social Research Council (ESRC) to provide postgraduate research training in the social sciences.

-UWE Bristol joined the SWDTP in 2016 to provide research expertise in the Sustainable Futures and Health and Wellbeing pathways.
-We have a wide range of opportunities for research study in these pathways based in relevant research centres and groups.
-Our research is characterized by its partnerships with external organisations and provides excellent opportunities for placements during study and for research with impact.
+UWE Bristol joined the SWDTP in 2016, bringing world-class research expertise to the Sustainable Futures and Health and Wellbeing pathways.
+Opportunities are available for research study in these pathways based in a number of our Research Centres and groups.

-For the Sustainable Futures pathway relevant research at UWE Bristol is primarily located in the Centre For Transport and Society and the Centre for Sustainable Planning and Environments.
-There is also research in our Centre for Floods, Communities and Resilience, the WHO Collaborating Centre for Healthy Urban Environments, that may be of interest.
+For the Sustainable Futures pathway, relevant research at UWE Bristol is primarily located in the Centre For Transport and Society Research and the Centre for Sustainable Planning and Environments.
+There is also research in our WHO Collaborating Centre for Healthy Urban Environments that may be of interest.

-For the Health and Wellbeing pathway relevant research at UWE Bristol is primarily located in the Centre for Appearance Research, Centre for Health and Clinical Research, Social Science Research Group and Public Health and Wellbeing Group.
-There is also research in our Institute of Bio-Sensing Technology and Centre for Research in Biosciences, that may be of interest.
+For the Health and Wellbeing pathway, relevant research at UWE Bristol is primarily located in the Centre for Appearance Research, Centre for Health and Clinical Research, Centre for Research in Biosciences, Social Science Research Group, and Public Health and Wellbeing Research Group.
+There is also research in our Institute of Bio-Sensing Technology that may be of interest.

-We strongly encourage you to discuss your proposed research topic with an academic staff member in your field.
+We strongly encourage you to discuss your proposed research topic with an academic staff member in your field, and the proposed supervisor will need to provide a supervisor's supporting statement as part of your application.
 You can explore the member lists of our research groups and centres or search staff profiles using subject-area search terms (eg robotics) or an individual's name.